hemanth-kotagiri/dot/README.md

 in [VimScript](./old/nvim.init.vim).
 The other, is the one that I am currently using written in [Lua](./nvim).

-I use the Nightly build, so some features may not work if you install previous builds and intend to use my configuration.
+**I always use the latest Nightly build**, so some features may not work if you install previous builds/stable releases and intend to use my configuration.

 Make sure that you have Git installed.

 #### Lua